I get many questions of how to improve singing and vocal recordings. Here I’m going to share some simple tips and tricks. This tutorial will cover:

 The distance to the mic should be about 10 centimeters or 4 inches.

 First thing is to sing it from start to end.
 You can do that two times, maybe three times.
-The more recorded vocals the engineer have, the easier the editing will be.
+The more recorded vocals the engineer has, the easier the editing will be.

 Sing the song in smaller parts